teacherubial/programming-2023-2024/Notes/2 - Recommendation Systems.md

 Buyers are asked to rate the product on a 5-point scale.
 All the ratings are put together and an aggregate score is given out of five stars.

+## Similarity Score

+Amazon, Meta, TikTok, Netflix all use Similarity scores to help drive and keep users on their platforms.

+> Example
+> Amazon
+>
+> Ubial likes ["nintendo switch", "usb pd chargers", "4k blu ray movies"]
+> Ben likes ["nintendo switch", "usb pd chargers", "lego"]
+> Fido likes ["lego", "chew toys", "fuzzy slippers"]

+Similarity scores indicate how similar two people are to each other.
+Ben and Ubial have a similarity score of 2 (they like two things that are the same.)
+Ubial and Fido have a similarity score of 0.
+Ben and Fido have a similarity score of 1.